Implementing Exponential Backoff for Failed Push Deliveries

 • queue_depth < 10,000 pending jobs

-• p95_retry_latency < 500ms (processing overhead, not delay)
+• p95_retry_latency < 500 ms (processing overhead, not delay)

-Dead Letter Queue (DLQ) Routing: When retry_count >= max_retries or actual_delay >= ttl_remaining, route the payload to a dedicated DLQ.
-Implement an automated consumer that:
+When retry_count >= max_retries or actual_delay >= ttl_remaining, route the payload to a dedicated DLQ.
+Implement an automated DLQ consumer that:

 1. Logs the failure reason and endpoint hash.